Spider-Man Noir: Resurrection

-Spider-Man Noir Volume 2
+Twilight in Babylon

-In 1939, a month after his team-up with Miles Morales, people are starting to realize the Spider-Man is alive and back in action.
+In Spider-Man Noir – Twilight in Babylon, in 1939, a month after his team-up with Miles Morales, people are starting to realize the Spider-Man is alive and back in action.
 Peter has re-established ties with Aunt May and Mary Jane Watson, who are both grateful that "a miracle" brought him back from death.
 Both support his life as a vigilante, but May advises he act more honorably than his instincts sometimes tell him to.
 As the new series opens, J. Jonah Jameson helps Peter gain access to police crime scenes so the young private eye can investigate a murder and in exchange provide the Daily Bugle with the exclusive story.
 Peter's investigation into the death of Holly Babson, a waitress at the Black Cat club, leads him to fly to Europe alongside Holly's sister and museum curator, Huma Bergmann, to look more into a cicada gemstone that Holly was holding on to when she died.
 The two are eventually accompanied by Harry Charles, a pilot who is secretly part of the Dora Milaje named Hu-Ri, and Checkpoint Red, a guide in Istanbul to help them on their journey to Babylon sent by Tony Stark.
 Throughout their travels, they are pursued by the Nazis and their powerful new weapon Electro.
 As they approach the temple where the cicada gemstone originated, Huma double-crosses them and reveals that she is the goddess Inanna, who lured them into Babylon and allied with the Nazis.
 She combines the cicada stone with the M'Kraan crystal to open a portal to the Underworld, which brings back some of Spider-Man's deceased enemies in the process.
 During the fight, Peter receives a vision from the spider-god Ereshkigal, who turns out to be Inanna's sister and took on the form of Holly Babson.
 With her help, Spider-Man destroys the cicada stone and the M'Kraan crystal, defeating Inanna and his undead foes in the process.
 He later returns to New York where Jameson credits Huma for stopping the Nazis in Babylon.

+The Gwen Stacy Affair

+In Spider-Man Noir – The Gwen Stacy Affair, after temporarily parting ways with Felicia, Peter is hired by Gwen Stacy to investigate the death of her father George Stacy, a mob enforcer Peter had recently killed while operating as Spider-Man.
+Peter has a sexual affair with Gwen before finding out that someone has stolen his powers and taken over as Spider-Man.